Foll2/Stormworks-Chatgpt/README.md

 ```
 OPENAI_ACCESS_TOKEN=your_api_key_here
 ```
-Feel free to contact me on discord if you need any extra help: Foll#8000
+Feel free to contact me on discord if you need any extra help: foll.
 <sub>Temporary Api key may be granted if asked nicely</sub>

 ### Usage